-The I-601, Application for Waiver of Grounds of Inadmissibility is filed to permit an alien deemed inadmissible to the United States to gain admission as a lawful permanent resident or a K-1 fiancé(e).
-The applicant must prove extreme hardship to qualifying United States citizen or lawful permanent resident relatives which would result if the alien’s inadmissibility cannot be waived.
+The I-601A Provisional Hardship Waiver and the I-601 Application for Waiver of Grounds of Inadmissibility may be filed to permit an alien deemed inadmissible to the United States to gain admission as a lawful permanent resident or a K-1 fiancé(e).
+Applicants are required to prove extreme hardship to a qualifying United States citizen or lawful permanent resident spouse, parent and by extension children, which would result if the alien’s inadmissibility cannot be waived.
 Applicants must prove their eligibility on statutory grounds as well as establish they merit an exercise of favorable discretion by the immigration authorities.
 With one of the highest approval ratings in over 20 years of practice, the Law Offices of Barbara Ann Williams is extremely qualified to represent you with immigration hardship waivers.

 Each waiver case prepared by Attorney Barbara Ann Williams and her legal team of professionals is crafted specifically to the personal circumstance of each client and his or her family.
 We have helped clients with complex immigration issues concerning fraud and misrepresentation, criminal issues and unlawful presence issues.